What is Backlinking and Why is It Important for SEO

 For anyone unfamiliar with the term, backlinks are essentially how a website vouches for another website’s credibility.
 In a post-Penguin SEO world, the more of these votes of confidence in a website, the higher that site goes up the search rankings.
 If you want numbers proving it, the graph below is from an Ahrefs study of over 900 million pages.

-A website’s ranking significantly improves when the ones giving backlinks, known as referring domains, are high authority themselves.
-Who wouldn’t like The New York Times or the World Health Organisation, among other sites, referring readers to your website to one of their articles?
-It means that reputable sites vouch for your expertise in a specific niche.
+A website’s ranking significantly improves when high-authority referring domains link to it.
+Imagine having The New York Times or the World Health Organization, among other reputable sites, referring readers to your content.
+This signifies that respected sites endorse your expertise in a specific niche.

-You can check for backlinks to your website via third-party tools, such as Ahrefs Site Explorer.
-Here’s a screenshot of backlinks to the NO-BS website.
+You can monitor your website’s backlinks using third-party tools like Ahrefs Site Explorer.
+Here’s a screenshot displaying backlinks to the NO-BS website as an example.